MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

         ![A screen shot of the PC and Android platforms buttons with both platforms selected](../../media/make-your-environment-available/039-build-both-on.png)

+If you create repeated builds of the same Environment but want to change the platform(s) they're being created for, make sure you choose the correct **Build for Platforms** buttons.

 ### Build and publish the Environment

 1. Select the **Build and Publish** button.